ibm-cloud-docs/powervs-migration/white-paper.md

     * **Restoring mksysb Backup:** Used the mksysb backup to restore the rootvg on the new VSI, setting up the base system environment.
     * **Restoring savevg Backups:** Applied the restvg command to restore the additional volume groups from the savevg backups, ensuring all data and configurations were replicated accurately.
 5. **Testing and Validation:**
-    * System Verification: Verified that the restored system on PowerVS matched the on-premises environment, with all configurations and data intact.
+    * **System Verification:** Verified that the restored system on PowerVS matched the on-premises environment, with all configurations and data intact.
-    *	Application Testing: Conducted thorough testing of critical applications to ensure they functioned correctly in the new environment.
+    *	**Application Testing:** Conducted thorough testing of critical applications to ensure they functioned correctly in the new environment.
 6. **Final Cutover:**
-    *	Data Synchronization: Ensured the latest data changes were synchronized between the on-premises system and PowerVS.
+    *	**Data Synchronization:** Ensured the latest data changes were synchronized between the on-premises system and PowerVS.
-    * Production Cutover: Switched production operations to the new environment on PowerVS, with minimal disruption to business processes.
+    * **Production Cutover:** Switched production operations to the new environment on PowerVS, with minimal disruption to business processes.
 7. **Post-Migration Monitoring:**
-    * Continuous Monitoring: Implemented monitoring tools to ensure the new environment operated smoothly and addressed any issues promptly.
+    * **Continuous Monitoring:** Implemented monitoring tools to ensure the new environment operated smoothly and addressed any issues promptly.

-Results:
+**Results:**

-Cost Savings:
+**Cost Savings:**
-•	Reduced Infrastructure Costs: By moving to PowerVS, XYZ Corporation reduced the costs associated with maintaining and upgrading on-premises hardware.
+  * **Reduced Infrastructure Costs:** By moving to PowerVS, XYZ Corporation reduced the costs associated with maintaining and upgrading on-premises hardware.
-•	Optimized Resource Utilization: Leveraging the pay-as-you-go model of PowerVS optimized operational costs.
+  * **Optimized Resource Utilization:** Leveraging the pay-as-you-go model of PowerVS optimized operational costs.

-Operational Efficiency:
+**Operational Efficiency:**
-•	Minimal Downtime: The streamlined migration process ensured minimal disruption to manufacturing operations.
+  *	**Minimal Downtime:** The streamlined migration process ensured minimal disruption to manufacturing operations.
-•	Enhanced Performance: The new cloud environment provided better performance and scalability to meet growing data needs.
+  * **Enhanced Performance:** The new cloud environment provided better performance and scalability to meet growing data needs.

-Data Integrity and Security:
+**Data Integrity and Security:**
-•	Accurate Replication: The use of mksysb and savevg ensured accurate replication of the entire system and all data.
+  * **Accurate Replication:** The use of mksysb and savevg ensured accurate replication of the entire system and all data.
-•	Secure Transfer: Data was securely transferred and protected during the migration process.
+  * **Secure Transfer:** Data was securely transferred and protected during the migration process.

 By using mksysb and savevg, XYZ Corporation successfully migrated their AIX workloads to IBM Power Virtual Server, achieving a seamless transition with significant cost savings and improved operational efficiency.